Rent safe and private dog parks hosted by locals

 Yawning: What causes your dog to yawn?

 Yawning is considered a calming signal, sometimes referred to as a stress signal.
-These cues are natural parts of canine communication used to express how a dog feels and de-escalate potential conflict.
+We know this talk of "stress signals" can be confusing to pet parents.
+These cues are natural parts of canine communication used to de-escalate potential conflict.

 What can you do if your dog is stress yawning?